Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/samples/Sample2_PhoneNumberAdministrationClient.md

 ## Get area codes

-Fetching area codes for geographic phone plans will require the the location options queries set.
+Fetching area codes for geographic phone plans will require the location options queries set.
 You must include the chain of geographic locations traversing down the location options object returned by the GetPhonePlanLocationOptions.

 ```C# Snippet:GeographicalAreaCodes
 var locationOptionsResponse = client.GetPhonePlanLocationOptions(countryCode, geographicPhonePlanGroupId, geographicPhonePlanId);